aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/styles/set-rotation-of-cell/_index.md

 ![todo:image_alt_text](alignment.png)
 1. Once you have selected the desired rotation, click "OK" to apply the changes.
 The selected cell(s) will now be rotated based on your chosen rotation angle or orientation.

-## **How to Rotate Text of Cell using Aspose.Cells API**
+## **How to Rotate Text of Cell using Aspose.Cells for Python via .NET API**

 [**Style.rotation_angle**](https://reference.aspose.com/cells/python-net/aspose.cells/style/rotation_angle) property makes it convenient to rotate cells.
-To rotate cells in Aspose.Cells, you need to follow these steps:
+To rotate cells in Aspose.Cells for Python via .NET, you need to follow these steps:
 1. Load the Excel Workbook
 <br>
-First, you need to load the Excel workbook using Aspose.Cells.
+First, you need to load the Excel workbook using Aspose.Cells for Python via .NET.
 You can use the Workbook class to open an existing Excel file or create a new one.

 1. Access the Worksheet
 <br>